 Latest figures indicate that more than 40% of Americans use at least one prescription drug.
+Therefore, preventing prescription drug abuse has to become the responsibility of all individuals.
 Prescription drugs are vital for treating health conditions, but they can also be very dangerous.
 Individuals may abuse drugs unintentionally, by changing their own dosage as the body builds a tolerance to a given drug, or they may intentionally seek out ways to procure prescriptions for recreational use – usually under the belief that prescription drugs are safer than street drugs.

 While prescriptions are generally safe if used correctly, drug abuse is never safe.
-Some common psychoactive drugs, such as those used to treat ADHD and anxiety, are widely abused.
+Many students abuse common psychoactive drugs, such as those made to treat ADHD and anxiety.
 Abuse of prescription drugs is a growing public health concern, so preventing and identifying abuse is key.
 Luckily, there are many ways for preventing prescription drug abuse.

 Although physicians may be the first line of defense, patients themselves can do the most to prevent abuse.
 Many cases of prescription drug abuse begin unintentionally among patients.
 After taking a drug for a long period of time, patients may build up a tolerance and feel that they need more of the medication to feel effects.
 If you believe you are beginning to build tolerance, contact your doctor right away.